MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ./"Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q" AccessKey="<Access Key>"
 ```

-## Azure ATP sensor NIC teaming issue <a name="nic-teaming"></a>
+## [!INCLUDE [Product short](includes/product-short.md)] sensor NIC teaming issue <a name="nic-teaming"></a>

-If you attempt to install the ATP sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
-If you want to install the ATP sensor on a machine configured with NIC teaming, follow these instructions:
+If you attempt to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
+If you want to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with NIC teaming, follow these instructions:

 1. Download the Npcap version 0.9984 installer from  [https://nmap.org/npcap/](https://nmap.org/npcap/dist/npcap-0.9984.exe).
     - Alternatively, request the OEM version of the Npcap driver (that supports silent installation) from the support team.
-    - Copies of Npcap do not count towards the five copy, five computer or fiver user licensing limitation if they are installed and used solely in conjunction with Azure ATP.
+    - Copies of Npcap do not count towards the five copy, five computer or fiver user licensing limitation if they are installed and used solely in conjunction with [!INCLUDE [Product short](includes/product-short.md)].
 For more information, see [NPCAP licensing](https://github.com/nmap/npcap/blob/master/LICENSE).

 If you have not yet installed the sensor: